sepa79/C64Piano/README.md

 - Introduced multi-voice tracker with per-voice oscilloscopes.
 - Refactored tracker into pattern editor with voice selection.
 - Fixed initialization of history state.

+## Development Notes

+GitHub Pages does not set the cross‑origin headers required for `SharedArrayBuffer` or `Atomics` and often serves WASM with an incorrect MIME type.
+The synth therefore loads WebAssembly from raw bytes inside an `AudioWorklet` and avoids `instantiateStreaming` to remain compatible across browsers.
+The SID WebAssembly module is embedded in `index.html` as a base64 string so no external file is required.